Interstate 19: Signage

+Signage along I-19 alerts drivers to the use of metric units.
+This illustrates a sign located near exit 99 (southbound) for West Ajo Way (SR 86).

-I-19 is unique among US Interstates because signed distances are given in meters (hundreds or thousands as distance-to-exit indications) or kilometers (as distance-to-destination indications), and not miles.
-However, the speed limit signs give speeds in miles per hour.
+I-19 is unique among US Interstates because signed distances are given in "meters" (hundreds or thousands as distance-to-exit indications) or "kilometers" (as distance-to-destination indications) like in Mexico and Canada, and not "miles".
+However, the speed limit signs give speeds in "miles per hour".
 According to the Arizona Department of Transportation (ADOT), metric signs were originally placed because of the push toward the metric system in the US at the time of the original construction of the highway.

 I-19 had originally been signed as it was constructed, in a series of small signing contracts that used customary units.
 In 1980, ADOT awarded a single contract to install new signs which used metric units, to overlay customary-unit expressions on some existing signs with metric-unit expressions, to install kilometer posts, and to provide bilingual signing in select locations.
 The signing scheme used in 1980 provided explicit units on advance guide signs, but not on interchange sequence signs or post-interchange confirmation (distance) signs.

 The expressions on advance guide signs were of the form "2 km" (2 km) for distances over 1 km and "500 m" (500 m) for distances under 1 km, with no provision for fractional kilometrages.
 On advance guide signs, the metric unit expressions "km" and "m" were placed on the baseline where "MILES" would otherwise have gone but were sized so that their lowercase loop height matched the uppercase letter height of "MILES" on customary-unit signs.

 The exception was a handful of advance guide signs for the SR 86 (Ajo Way) exit, which used "KM" (in uppercase, contrary to SI nomenclature) on the same baseline and at the same letter height as "MILES".
 The 1980 signing plans also provided design details for speed limit and advisory speed signs using metric units, with the limit values enclosed in a red circle on the speed limit sign and a black circle on the yellow-background advisory signs.
 These speed signs all had explicit units, with "km/h" below the circle enclosing the limit value.
 However, the advisory signs were canceled by change order and not installed.

 Had the metric speed limit sign been installed, the signed speed limit on I-19 would have been 88 km/h, which is a close soft-conversion of the then-existing 55 mph national maximum speed limit.
 As Arizona's current maximum speed limit is 75 mph, the metric equivalent would most likely read 120 km/h.
 Information signs, to three distinct designs, were also placed at various locations on or near I-19 to advise motorists that the highway was signed in metric.
 Notwithstanding the metric legends, the signing plans were dimensioned entirely in feet and inches.